Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Contract

-**Fields**

-- ID: a UUID that functions as the unique identifier for the Contract
+- ID(string): a UUID that functions as the unique identifier for the Contract
-- Group ID: the name of the Group for which this Contract is intended
+- Group ID(string): the name of the Group for which this Contract is intended
-- Hash algorithm: specifies the Hash algorithm that needs to be used to generate the hash of the Contract.
+- Hash algorithm(string): specifies the Hash algorithm that needs to be used to generate the hash of the Contract.
 This hash is used to validate if two contracts are equal and verify that a signature is intended for the Contract
   Currently only *SHA3-512* is supported.
 The hash generation is described in the section [content hash](#content_hash).
 - Validity: contains two dates describing the interval in which the Contract can be used.
+  - NotBefore(timestamp): a contract is not valid before this date
+  - NotAfter(timestamp): a contract is not valid after this date
 - Signatures: signatures of the Peers listed in the contract.
 Contracts have three types of signatures: accepted, rejected and revoked.
+    - accept(map<string,string>): a map of accept signatures.
+The key is the subject serial number of the Peer, the value is the JWT.
+    - reject(map<string,string>): a map of reject signatures.
+The key is the subject serial number of the Peer, the value is the JWT.
+    - revoke(map<string,string>): a map of revoke signatures.
+The key is the subject serial number of the Peer, the value is the JWT.
   A signature is a JSON Web Token.
 We have a dedicated section on [signatures](#signatures).
-- Grants: describes what is granted by a contract.
+- Grants(list of grants): describes what is granted by a contract.
   See the [Grants section](#grants) for more details.

 ### Grants

 **Connection Grant**

-**Fields**

-// TODO: Outway the right word?

 - Outway: information about the Outway of the Peer that is allowed to connect
     - Peer: the Peer that is allowed to connect
-        - SubjectSerialNumber: the subject serial number of the Peer
+        - SubjectSerialNumber(string): the subject serial number of the Peer
     - PublicKeyFingerprints: a list of public key fingerprints that are allowed to connect
 - Service: the service to which a connection is allowed
     - Peer: the Peer that is offering the service
-        - SubjectSerialNumber: the subject serial number of the Peer
+        - SubjectSerialNumber(string): the subject serial number of the Peer
-    - Name: the name of the Service
+    - Name(string): the name of the Service

-**Fields**

 **Publication Grant**

 - Directory: the Directory to which the Service is published
     - Peer: the Peer hosting the Directory
-        - SubjectSerialNumber: the subject serial number of the Peer
+        - SubjectSerialNumber(string): the subject serial number of the Peer
-    - GroupID: the Group ID is the URI of the Directory
+    - GroupID(string): the Group ID is the URI of the Directory
 - ServicePublication: describes the details of the Service
     - Peer: the Peer offering the Service
-        - SubjectSerialNumber: the subject serial number of the Peer
+        - SubjectSerialNumber(string): the subject serial number of the Peer
-    - Name: name of the Service
+    - Name(string): name of the Service
-    - InwayAddresses: A list of addresses of Inways that are offering the Service.
+    - InwayAddresses(list of strings): A list of addresses of Inways that are offering the Service.

 ## Contract Manager